Nadine Coyle: Personal life

-Coyle had a cancer scare when she found a lump in her breast when she was 17.
+Coyle had a cancer scare when she found a lump in her breast when she was 17; the lump proved to be benign.

-In 2006, Coyle moved from Northern Ireland to Los Angeles, California.
-This led to her constantly commuting back and forth between the US and the UK for her projects with Girls Aloud and as a solo artist.
-Whilst living in Los Angeles, Coyle opened an Irish pub restaurant in Sunset Beach, California named Nadine's Irish Mist in 2008 as a family business, which would allow family members to live near her and help her run the business.
+In 2006, Coyle relocated from Northern Ireland to Los Angeles, California to be with US actor Jesse Metcalfe, the relationship ended after two and a half years.
+The move led to her constantly commuting back and forth between the US and the UK for her projects with Girls Aloud and as a solo artist.
+While living in Los Angeles, Coyle opened an Irish pub restaurant in Sunset Beach, California named Nadine's Irish Mist in 2008 as a family business, which would allow family members to live near her and help her run the business.
 In 2013, her estimated wealth was £6 million according to that year's Sunday Times Rich List.

 On 15 August 2013, Coyle announced on her Instagram account that she was expecting a child.
 She further confirmed her reunion with ex-fiancé Jason Bell, who is the father of her daughter.
 Their daughter, Anaíya Bell, was born on 10 February 2014.

 In 2015, after nine years in Los Angeles, Coyle closed down Nadine's Irish Mist and moved back to Northern Ireland to raise her daughter Anaíya.
 She stated that she decided to close the restaurant as the business gradually took a toll on her overworked family members and that she was tired of being approached by film and television producers who wanted to use the restaurant for their projects.
-She also stated that she was becoming homesick for Northern Ireland whilst living in Los Angeles.
+She also stated that she was becoming homesick for Northern Ireland while living in Los Angeles.

 Coyle and Bell split in 2019 "due to their increasingly distanced lives", as Bell remained in the United States when Coyle returned to Northern Ireland.
 However, by 2021 the two were living together in Northern Ireland to allow Bell to co-parent Anaíya during the COVID-19 pandemic.